 - This individual will complete the online application on behalf of your carpool and be the primary point of contact for P&T. They’ll also be responsible for distributing validation tickets to all carpool members.
-These will be sent to the captain’s campus box and will be responsible for distributing them to the other carpool member(s).
-When you get your permit, you can request validations to be sent to a different person or to pick them up at North Campus.
+These will be sent to the captain’s campus box and will be responsible for distributing them to other carpool member(s).

 - First and last name